 One of the most obvious environmental impacts of airport operations on the surrounding community is aircraft noise.
 The Perth area is affected by aircraft noise from seven airfields - Perth Airport, Jandakot Airport, Pearce RAAF Base, RAAF Gingin, Murray Field Airport (Mandurah), Serpentine Airport and Rottnest Island Airport – and no suburb is immune from aircraft noise.

 Jandakot Airport is the major general aviation airport in Western Australia, and is one of the busiest airfields and largest training bases in Australia.
-The majority of aircraft movements at Jandakot Airport are for pilot training, with two major flying schools - Singapore Flying College and the Royal Aero Club of WA – based at the airport.
+The majority of aircraft movements at Jandakot Airport are for pilot training, with three major flying schools - Singapore Flying College, Royal Aero Club of WA and Airflite Flying College– based at the airport.
 In addition, many essential service organisations operate out of Jandakot Airport, including the Royal Flying Doctor Service, Police Air Wing, RAC Rescue Helicopter, and the DPAW/DFES bushfire water bombers.

 Airservices Australia and the Australian Airports Association have established an aircraft noise website, www.aircraftnoise.com.au, to provide information on the causes of aircraft noise, how the aviation industry is working together to manage aircraft noise, and what people can do to reduce its impact.
 The Australian Government has recently created www.aviationcomplaints.gov.au to provide contact details for the appropriate agency responsible for the different aviation issues.